ericelric/2048plus/README.md

 # 2048plus Game

+You can play the game in your browser [here](https://ericelric.github.io/2048plus/).

 ## Description

 This is a fully functional clone of the classic 2048 game, created as a practice project to improve skills in HTML, CSS, and JavaScript.
 The project features: